 Everywhere I turn lately it seems someone is talking about how great tea is for you, and they're right.
-What becomes confusing for a lot of people is when they start talking about green tea vs. black tea vs. white etc. Today, let's just focus on some definitions and we'll jump into the, "which tea is better for you" debate in a future post.
+The different kinds of teas become confusing for a lot of people.
+Especially when they start talking about green tea vs. black tea vs. white etc. Today, let's just focus on some definitions and we'll jump into the, "which tea is better for you" debate in a future post.

 White Tea: White tea is made from only the new shoots or leaf buds of the tea plant.
 Because the leaves are new, they have not yet had time to absorb as much flavor from the surrounding soil and the actual cells of the leaf are less dense.
 White tea will have a very pale yellow color and the flavor will be subtle usually a sort of nutty after-taste and not much more.
 This delicacy of aroma and flavor is what makes it a favorite of many connoisseurs.

 Green Tea: Green tea is tea that has been picked and dried immediately.
 There are hundreds of varieties with devoted fans for every kind.
 Usually the most sought after are teas grown on high mountain slopes where the pure soil and air and daily temperature variations seem to produce higher quality brew.
 Some of the most expensive teas grow on mountain slopes too precarious for even hand picking.
 Monkeys are trained to pick the delicate leaves, hence the name "monkey tea."
 But beware, the mystique around this and many other rare teas has spawned many pretenders who take ordinary teas and market them as these rare teas.
 Green teas will have a pale green color and delicate aroma.